 Motivated by His infinite love for us, God solved the sin problem.
-He sent His only Son, Jesus Christ, to be our substitute (I John 4:10).
-When Jesus Christ died on the cross, He paid the penalty for our sins past, present and future, and God’s justice was satisfied (Romans 3:21-26).
+He sent His only Son, Jesus Christ, to be our substitute (1 John 4:10).
+When Jesus Christ died on the cross, He paid the penalty for our sins, past, present, and future, and God’s justice was satisfied (Romans 3:21-26).

-Salvation is by grace, through faith (Ephesians 2:8).
-Man contributes nothing to, nor does anything to deserve salvation.
-Man is saved by believing the simple gospel message: “… that Christ died for our sins, according to scriptures; And that he was buried, and that he rose again the third day according to the scriptures; And that he was seen…” (I Corinthians 15:3-5).
+Salvation is by grace through faith (Ephesians 2:8).
+Man contributes nothing to nor does anything to deserve salvation.
+Man is saved by believing the simple gospel message: “… that Christ died for our sins, according to scriptures; And that he was buried, and that he rose again the third day according to the scriptures; And that he was seen…” (1 Corinthians 15:3-5).

 The Christian Life

-The Christian life is a walk by faith, rather than by sight (Galations 3).
-Christians mature by allowing the Holy Spirit to transform their minds through regular intake, belief and application of God’s Word (Romans 12:1-2).
-God deals with man both in salvation and in the Christian Life on a grace basis.
-Grace is God’s boundless gifts to man motivated by His infinite love and total devoid of our merit.
+The Christian life is a walk by faith rather than by sight (Galatians 3).
+Christians mature by allowing the Holy Spirit to transform their minds through the regular intake, belief, and application of God’s Word (Romans 12:1-2).
+God deals with man, both in salvation and in the Christian life, on a grace basis.
+Grace is God’s boundless gifts to man.
+It is motivated by His infinite love and is totally devoid of our merit.